UBSITBartolomeBrylleJohn/SYSADM1-IDC2/SYSADM1_PORTFOLIO/Midterms/Laboratory Works/Monitoring Print Services in Windows Server 2019.md

 Page **2** of **4**

 Part 2: Monitoring Print Services
-> Objective: Familiarize yourself with monitoring tools available in
-> Windows Server 2019.
+Objective: Familiarize yourself with monitoring tools available in Windows Server 2019.

->
-> 1\.
+1\.
 Event Viewer:

+ o Open Event Viewer (run eventvwr.msc).

+ o Navigate to Applications and Services Logs \> Microsoft \> Windows \> PrintService.
 >
-> o Open Event Viewer (run eventvwr.msc).
+ o Review logs for print jobs, errors, and warnings.
 >
-> o Navigate to Applications and Services Logs \> Microsoft \> Windows
-> \> PrintService.
->
-> o Review logs for print jobs, errors, and warnings.
->
-> 2\.
+2\.
 Performance Monitor:
 >
-> o Open Performance Monitor (run perfmon).
+ o Open Performance Monitor (run perfmon).
 >
-> o In the left pane, expand Data Collector Sets \> System.
+ o In the left pane, expand Data Collector Sets \> System.
 >
-> o Right-click System Performance and select Start.
+ o Right-click System Performance and select Start.
 >
-> o Monitor performance metrics related to print services.
+ o Monitor performance metrics related to print services.
 >
-> 3\.
+ 3\.
 Using Print Management Console:
 >
-> o Open Print Management from Server Manager.
+ o Open Print Management from Server Manager.
 >
-> o View active print jobs and their status.
+ o View active print jobs and their status.
 >
-> o Use the Printers node to check the status of all printers.
+ o Use the Printers node to check the status of all printers.

+Part 3: Exploring Third-Party Monitoring Tools
 >
-> Part 3: Exploring Third-Party Monitoring Tools
->
-> 1\.
+1\.
 Research at least two third-party print monitoring tools
 >
-> o Consider factors such as features, pricing, and compatibility with
-> Windows Server 2019.
+ o Consider factors such as features, pricing, and compatibility with Windows Server 2019.
 >
-> 2\.
+2\.
 Install and Configure:
 >
-> o Choose one of the tools to install in your environment.
+ o Choose one of the tools to install in your environment.
 >
-> o Follow the installation instructions provided by the tool\'s
+ o Follow the installation instructions provided by the tool's documentation.
-> documentation.
 >
-> o Configure it to monitor your print services.
+ o Configure it to monitor your print services.
 >
-> 3\.
+3\.
 Test and Report Findings:
 >
-> o Generate a report or dashboard from the tool.
+ o Generate a report or dashboard from the tool.
 >
-> o Analyze the collected data (e.g., print volume, errors, user
+ o Analyze the collected data (e.g., print volume, errors, user activity).
-> activity).
 >
 ![image](https://github.com/user-attachments/assets/63a20cd0-a72a-45d7-9d53-81600ff4c521)